How Does Student Loan Rehabilitation Work?

 If you’ve brought a loan out of default using the rehabilitation, you can’t rehabilitate the same loan again if you wind up back in default.
 Therefore, you’ll likely want to have some degree of certainty that you’ll be able to afford your monthly payments after rehabilitation.

 Even then, an unexpected crisis could lead to missing loan payments in the future.
 Fortunately, the loan rehabilitation program isn’t the only way to get your loan out of default.

 There are two other options for getting your federal student loan out of default.
 You could pay the balance in full — although this isn’t a realistic option for many borrowers.
 Or, you may be able to consolidate your federal student loan(s) using a Direct Consolidation Loan.
 Essentially, you’re replacing your current federal loan with a new federal loan that isn’t in default.

 In some cases, consolidation may be the best option because it can be a much faster process.
 However, consolidation won’t lead to a removal of the default mark on your credit history and may result in higher collection fees than rehabilitation.

 Also, similar to rehabilitation, it may be a one-time option as you can’t reconsolidate a Direct Consolidation Loan unless you’re combining it with a different type of federal student loan.

 If your loans are in default, you may be dealing with a variety of financial stressors and figuring out the best path forward isn’t always easy.
-Money Management International offers consulting with trained counselors who can walk you through your options and explain the pros and cons of each.
+MMI's certified student loan experts can walk you through your options and explain the pros and cons of each.